Connector Customization

 bootstrapApplication(AppComponent).catch((err) => console.error(err));

-Corner radius allows to create connectors with rounded corners.
+Corner radius creates connectors with rounded corners instead of sharp angles, providing a more polished appearance for diagrams.
 The radius of the rounded corner is set with the cornerRadius property.

 import { Component, ViewEncapsulation, ViewChild } from '@angular/core';